Greg Laurie

-Greg Laurie (born 1952) is an American evangelical pastor, evangelist, and Christian author who serves as the senior pastor of Harvest Christian Fellowship, based in Riverside, California.
+Greg Laurie (born December 10, 1952) is an American evangelical pastor, evangelist, and Christian author, who as of July 2026 had continued to lead his congregation and serve as a crusade leader, in the role of senior pastor of Harvest Christian Fellowship, Riverside, California.
 He also is the founder of Harvest Crusades.
 Laurie is also the subject of the 2023 film Jesus Revolution, which tells the story of how he converted to Christianity and got his start in ministry in the midst of the Jesus movement.

 Early life and education

-Greg Laurie was born in 1952 in Long Beach, California.
+Greg Laurie was born in 1952, in Long Beach, California.
 He was raised by a single mother who was married seven times in total.
 He worked as a newspaper boy for the Daily Pilot in Orange County, California.
 Laurie was not raised in the Christian faith or a church environment; in 1970, when Laurie was 17 years old (while attending Newport Harbor High School), he became a Christian as a result of the ministry of evangelist Lonnie Frisbee, in a period when the Jesus Movement was exploding in Southern California.

-Career with HCF
+Career

+Harvest Christian Fellowship

 In 1973, Laurie began a home Bible study in Riverside, California, an opportunity given to him, at age 20, to lead 30 people under the mentorship of Calvary Chapel pastor Chuck Smith.
-The group quickly grew in size, and Laurie founded the Harvest Christian Fellowship in that same year, in Riverside, where, 50 years later, he still served as senior pastor.
+The group quickly grew in size, and Laurie founded the Harvest Christian Fellowship in that same year, in Riverside, where, as of March 2013 (40 years later), he still served as senior pastor.
 In 1990, Laurie founded the Harvest Crusades, an organization that hosts large-scale evangelistic events around the U.S. As David Olson noted on the occasion of the organization's 25th anniversary crusade at Angel Stadium of Anaheim, California, the organization began its "Harvest America" program in 2012, in which "people from across the country [can] watch a crusade live in a church or other venue via high-quality Internet streams and satellite feeds".

+HCF affiliation

 As of June 2017, Harvest Christian Fellowship was maintaining its ties with "the Calvary Chapel association of evangelical churches".
 In June of that year, Harvest "officially joined the Southern Baptist Convention" (SBC) under Laurie's leadership, after a first-time, 2017 collaborative participation in the "Crossover Phoenix" evangelistic event of the SBC's North American Mission Board.
 Also noted in reporting was the fact that two days after Harvest America held a large - and what it considered a very successful - crusade at the University of Phoenix Stadium, the SBC began its 2017 annual meeting in Phoenix as well.
 As Samual Smith noted in reporting in the Christian Post, the reason for the decision by Laurie and the leadership at Harvest to affiliate with SBC was "to... work toward the ultimate [common] goals of 'national revival' and a 'great awakening'.
 Even with the new affiliation, Lurie "vowed to continue working with Christians from 'nearly every other denomination'".